giis-uniovi/retorch/README.md

 ```

 #### Preparing the docker-compose.yml file
-The RETORCH tool also requires to parametrize the `docker-compose.yml` used to deploy the application by means including the
+The orchestration generator also requires to parametrize the `docker-compose.yml` used to deploy the application by means including the
 necessary environment variables in the containers names and URIs, as well as the placeholders of the images specified above.
 The following snippet present how it was done in one of the services of the [FullTeaching Test Suite](https://github.com/giis-uniovi/retorch-st-fullteaching):